 If you are monitoring a database instance that runs in a virtual machine (VM) cluster, a user with at least read-only permissions is required on the hosts and VMs that will be monitored.

-When you deploy the DPA server from the AWS Marketplace, DPA uses subscription licensing.
-As you register databases and monitor them, DPA charges your Amazon Subscription through the AWS Metering Service.
-DPA charges are based on the number of database instances you monitor each hour.
+When you deploy a DPA server from the AWS Marketplace, DPA uses the AWS Marketplace Metering Service to calculate charges.
+You can register database instances and immediately begin monitoring them without purchasing or allocating DPA licenses.
+DPA charges are based on the number of database instances you monitor each hour, and the charges are billed through Amazon.
 See the AWS Marketplace for details and pricing.

-With subscription licensing, you can monitor any supported database type (like the Category 1 license described in the following section).
+With the AWS Marketplace Metering Service, you can monitor any supported database type (like the Category 1 individual license).
 However, you cannot access the VM-related information that is available with a VM Option license.

 If you want to use individual DPA licenses in the Amazon cloud, you can deploy an EC2 instance, install DPA, and apply your licenses.
-You cannot use both individual DPA licenses and a subscription on a single DPA server.
+You cannot use both individual DPA licenses and the AWS Marketplace Metering Service on a single DPA server.

-For more information about purchasing and allocating licenses, see:
+For more information about purchasing and allocating individual licenses, see: